Medical questions & health advice by board certified doctors

-"Might the foods I eat result in blood in my stool?
+"Might the foods I eat result in blood in my stool?"

 I eat a lot of nuts and am wondering if they're tearing the inside of my body and causing bloody stools.
 I am a 24 year old male and it's pretty bad to look at in the toilet.

 The causes of lower GI bleeding (what we call bleeding from these areas) varies greatly, but in your age group there are only a few things that cause this routinely.
 The most likely cause is bleeding hemorrhoids.
 These are blood vessels near your anus that tend to get inflamed and can bleed during a bowel movement.
 If you are also having diarrhea or abdominal pain, then I think the inflammatory bowel disease such as Crohn's disease or Ulcerative Colitis is possible.
 While eating nuts can be a problem with HI bleeding in older patients, it is rarely an issue with younger ones.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can take a more detailed history of this bleeding and perform a thorough abdominal exam.
 Your doctor will likely need to do a rectal exam as well to make sure there is no blood there.
 I think you will get some answers from there.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.